-- Of course our work does not come without its limitations. - First, in all our results, we use a fixed kernel radius.
-To enable radius reduction and therefore consistent rendering, we would need an asymptotic variance and bias analysis which we haven't done so far. - Furthermore, the estimator combination relies only on the variance considerations, but taking bias and efficiency into account could significantly improve the results. - Having a solid theory that would tell us how many samples to take from each estimator would be extremely useful, especially in the cases where some estimators could be completely disabled. - And last but not least, we need a better data structure for looking up the photon beams.
+- Of course our work does not come without its limitations. - First, tThe estimator combination relies only on the variance considerations, but taking bias and efficiency into account could significantly improve the results. - Having a solid theory that would tell us how many samples to take from each estimator would be extremely useful, especially in the cases where some estimators could be completely disabled.

-- The take-home message from this talk could be: Beams are not always better than points. - Beams are great for rare media. - But dense media are better handled by points. - We have provided evidence for this through our theoretical variance analysis and the rendered images. - Furthermore, our extension of Multiple Importance Sampling has potential application beyond just the combination of volumetric estimators. - Finally, we have shown a practical volumetric light transport simulation algorithm robust to a wide range of media properties.
+- The take-home message from this talk could be: Beams are not always better than points. - · Beams are great for rare media. - But dense media are better handled by points. - We have provided evidence for this through our theoretical variance analysis and the rendered images.